-Dr. Bruce Clurman is deputy director and executive vice president of Fred Hutchinson Cancer Research Center.
+Dr. Bruce Clurman is executive vice president, chief scientific officer and deputy director of Fred Hutchinson Cancer Center.

 Clurman is a member of the Human Biology and Clinical Research divisions and currently holds the Rosput Reynolds Endowed Chair.

-He obtained his Ph.D. in 1988 and his M.D. in 1989 from Cornell University Medical College (now Weill Cornell Medicine) and the Sloan Kettering Institute.
-He joined the Hutch and UW faculties in 1997.
+He obtained his PhD in 1988 and his MD in 1989 from Cornell University Medical College (now Weill Cornell Medicine) and the Sloan Kettering Institute.
+He joined Fred Hutch and UW faculties in 1997.

 But it’s only in the past few years that Clurman decided to step outside these two different but equally gratifying sides of his job and take a broader look at how he could serve the advancement of cancer research overall.
 That realization led him to take on other leadership roles and to work with Fred Hutch leadership to help craft a five-year strategic plan and to dive into the creation of the Hutch's Integrated Research Centers.